vcr/vcr/README.md

       t.tags '@another_scenario_tag'
     end

-For each of the tags you specify in your `cucumber_tags` block, VCR will set up the appropriate [Before and After hooks](http://wiki.github.com/aslakhellesoy/cucumber/hooks) to use a cassette for the entire scenario.
+For each of the tags you specify in your `cucumber_tags` block, VCR will set up an appropriate [After hook](http://wiki.github.com/aslakhellesoy/cucumber/hooks) to use a cassette for the entire scenario.
 The tag (minus the '@') will be used as the cassette name, and it'll go in the `cucumber_tags` subdirectory of the configured cassette library directory.